Amir-Benhadid/aopa_vercel/docs/IMAGE_HANDLING.md

 1. The application constructs the folder path based on the congress metadata (date, location, title)
 2. If `congress.images` is a number > 0, it generates paths for each numbered image (1.jpg, 2.jpg, etc.)
 3. For poster display, it tries to load `1.pdf` or `1.ppt` from the congress folder
-4. For e-posters, it constructs paths for each filename in the `congress.eposters` array
+4. For e-posters, it constructs paths for each filename in the `congress.e_posters` array
 5. If no images are found, it falls back to the `congress.image` or `congress.banner` fields
 6. As a last resort, it uses a default image